Making Tax Digital

 Tax In One Place

 The Making Tax Digital project is all about making tax as efficient and modern as possible.
-At present, most taxpayers can't see a single summary of their liabilities and entitlements in one place, so by 2020, taxpayers will be able to see their complete financial picture in one place - just like internet banking.
+At present, most taxpayers can't see a single summary of their liabilities and entitlements in one location, so, by 2020, taxpayers will be able to see their complete financial picture in one place - just like internet banking.

 Making Tax Digital for Individual Taxpayers